JiayuanWen/Belloc-More-Beasts/BranchingTutorial.md

 \* I'm using Linux Terminal with git built-in in my screenshot, the commands should be the same for your Git Bash.
  ![1-4](branching_tutorial_images/1-4.png)
   ![1-5](branching_tutorial_images/1-5.png)
+  \* Remember your branch name, git checkout to that.

 ### • Step 4: Now make your changes.
 Add, commit, push as normal.